pugjs/pug-loader/README.md

 // => the rendered HTML
 ```

-For more information on how to use Webpack loaders, check the [official documentation][using-loaders].
+For more information on how to use webpack loaders, check the [official documentation][using-loaders].

 ### Legacy `.jade` files